 Baricitinib inhibits Janus kinases 1 and 2, members of an enzyme class known as JAKs for short.
 There are two JAK inhibitors for human use on the market (plus a third for animal use) and many more in the global pipeline, yet none have elicited the adverse events that caused concern over Lilly's drug.

 The FDA has a theory on how the inhibition of JAK2 could increase platelet counts and the potential for venous thromboembolic events, but further investigation is necessary.
 In the meantime, rheumatology experts contend the agency may keep a closer eye on the JAK drug class and its potential hazards.
 As immunosuppressants, JAK inhibitors pose certain dangers such as increased risk of serious infection or malignancy, as exemplified by the black box warning on Pfizer Inc.'s Xeljanz (tofacitinib).

-"Given the safety concerns with baricitinib and also with tofacitinib, I wonder if the ones in development will be more carefully scrutinized before they are approved, perhaps according to their JAK-specificity," Aruni Jayatilleke, an assistant professor in the division of rheumatology at Drexel University College of Medicine, wrote in an email.
+"Given the safety concerns with baricitinib and also with tofacitinib, I wonder if the ones in development will be more carefully scrutinized before they are approved, perhaps according to their JAK-specificity," Aruni Jayatilleke, an associate professor in the division of rheumatology at Drexel University College of Medicine, wrote in an email.

 That scrutiny could have wider implications.

 "Though the FDA's suspicion of JAK2 inhibition and VTEs is favorable for AbbVie and Gilead's JAK1-specific inhibitors, the relatively negative perception of JAK inhibitors may lead to more limited labeling and decreased revenue expectations for the class," Leerink analyst Geoffrey Porges wrote in an April 23 investor note.